tediousjs/node-mssql/README.md

 ## Pool Management

-An important conecpt to understand when using this library is [Connection Pooling](https://en.wikipedia.org/wiki/Connection_pool) as this library uses connection pooling extensively.
+An important concept to understand when using this library is [Connection Pooling](https://en.wikipedia.org/wiki/Connection_pool) as this library uses connection pooling extensively.

 As one Node JS process is able to handle multiple requests at once, we can take advantage of this long running process